Special Education Major / Elementary Ed Major

-A major in Special Education at Grace College will explore the ins and outs of teaching students with disabilities.
-As you consider an array of colleges with Special Education majors near you in the midwest, be assured that when you find your way to Winona Lake, Indiana, you will discover a top college for Special Education taught with a biblical worldview.
-A Grace College Special Education degree will help you make workable connections between theory and applied practice, preparing you to weigh questions and create conversation in a Christian college context.
+As you consider an array of colleges with Special Education majors near you in the Midwest, be assured that when you find your way to Winona Lake, Indiana, you will discover a top college for a Special Education Degree taught with a biblical worldview.
+A Grace College degree in both special education and elementary education will help you make workable connections between theory and applied practice, preparing you to meet the needs of all students in demanding educational contexts.

-This program is for you if you are serious about creating an impact in a Special Education career.
-With a bachelor’s degree in Special Education, you will be required to get real-world experience ensuring you are equipped for jobs in public schools, private schools, Christian schools, and countless other areas.
+This program is for you if you are serious about creating an impact with an education career.
+With a bachelor’s degree in elementary education/special education, you will be required to get real-world experience ensuring you are equipped for multiple positions in public schools, private schools, Christian schools, and countless other areas.

 Future teacher, the way forward is Grace.

 - Special Education Consultant

 - Middle School Special Education Teacher